 - Put documents in a folder but do not staple at all

 - Make legal german translation of docs if it’s in the regional language apart from English

 - All documents should have 2 copies without stapling

 FAQ related to the national visa is always welcome in the comment or in the youtube video.

 National visa fee

-As per 2019, the visa fee for an adult is 75€ and for the minor is 37.50€.
-This fee is always paid in INR and the exchange rate can be found in the embassy’s home page.
+As per 2019, the visa fee for an adult is 75€ and the minor is 37.50€.
+This fee is always paid in INR and the exchange rate can be found on the embassy’s home page.

 Visa fee link https://india.diplo.de/in-en/service/-/1987084